Connecting to Christ and His Creation

 She is an avid outdoor photographer, birder and lover of animals and ecology.
 We are thrilled she can share her gifts with the visitors and programming at the Catholic Ecology Center.

 Barbara comes to us from the east coast where she taught catechism in the South Bronx and most recently as a resident director at Thomas Aquinas College.
 She grew up in the driftless area of WI where she also worked on an organic farm.
 Barbara graduated from Thomas Aquinas College on the west coast with a degree in Liberal Arts.
-In addition to being an educator at the CEC, Barbara also works at Clare Gardens, the organic farm on-site.
+In addition to being an educator at the CEC, Barbara has also worked at Clare Gardens, the organic farm on-site.
 She is excited to share her robust faith and love for God's creation.

 Joe Meyer has always had a passion for his Catholic faith and a love for ecology.
 As a result of these passions and his desire to teach, he graduated from UW-Milwaukee with a Bachelor's degree in biology/environmental science education and later a Masters in Education from UW-La Crosse.
 He taught in National Parks and environmental education centers across the country and strives to connect people with Christ and His Creation.